 There was a saying at the company I worked for, “do more with less.”
 It was not just words on a wall; it was the culture and the foundation of every action we were to take.
 Get more work done and make more profit with less payroll, time, staff, resources, support, etc.

-Getting productivity and efficiency out of staff minimizing costs has always been the business model of capitalism.
+Getting productivity and efficiency out of staff by minimizing costs has always been the business model of capitalism.
 We celebrate it constantly.
 We are fearful for our jobs when we aren’t successful and praised when we are.
 Dopamine flows through us from the accomplishment and being recognized for it, which not only motivates us to do more precisely as it is being demanded of us.

 What is dopamine?

-A group of nerves produce Dopamine in the middle of the brain, which helps nerve cells send messages to each other and other parts of the brain.
+A group of nerves produces Dopamine in the middle of the brain, which helps nerve cells send messages to each other and other parts of the brain.
 Having the right amount of dopamine is essential for the body and brain.
 It makes us feel pleasure and satisfaction.
-Motivation increases driving us to continue to seek and repeat pleasurable activities.
+Motivation increases, driving us to continue to seek and repeat pleasurable activities.
 Healthy levels improve mood, memory, sleep, movement, concentration, and focus.

 Craving the Reward

 We can also experience dopamine deficiency.
-Some of the causes could be a mental illness, stress, not getting enough sleep, drug abuse, being obese, or overeating sugar and saturated fat.
+Some causes could be mental illness, stress, not getting enough sleep, drug abuse, being obese, or overeating sugar and saturated fat.
 A problem with the adrenal glands can also cause low dopamine.
 Having low dopamine levels can make us less motivated and excited about things.
 It’s linked to some mental illnesses, including depression, schizophrenia, and psychosis.

 It’s getting worse